carpentries/actions/update-lockfile/README.md

 # update-lockfile

-This will update the dependencies for Carpentries lessons using {renv}.
+This will catalogue the dependencies for Carpentries lessons using {renv} and store them in a lockfile for later reuse (typically by the `setup-lesson-deps` action).
-It is important to note that this action is not independent.
-It requires the following items:

-- R must be set up
-- `RENV_PATHS_ROOT` must be defined in the job environment

 # Usage